geozeke/glinkfix/README.md

 If you're just using glinkfix, then carry on!

-If you're a developer looking to folk this repository and modify glinkfix, there are two important considerations:
+If you're a developer looking to fork this repository and modify glinkfix, there are two important considerations:

 1. I used [poetry](https://python-poetry.org/) for dependency and publication management when